 While many San Antonio visitors are surprised to see how small the actual structure is, there’s no doubt that the history surrounding the Alamo continues to be larger than life.
-Historians are continuing to learn more about the site even today.
+Even today, historians are continuing to learn more about the landmark.

 The first Spanish mission in the region was known as Mission San Francisco de Solano, and it was built near the Rio Grande River in 1700.
 The central location of San Antonio was later determined to be an ideal jumping-off point for the continued expansion of Spanish missions in Texas.
 The mission now known as the Alamo was originally called San Antonio de Valero.
 Construction started on the building and surrounding complex in 1744.

 While the Spanish missionaries did try to convert the Native Americans to Catholicism, that was only part of the plan.
-They wanted to turn them into farmers and ranchers and, ultimately, Spanish taxpayers.
+They also wanted to turn them into farmers, ranchers and Spanish taxpayers.
 The original Alamo site was surrounded by farmland and ranching facilities.
 The tribes that cooperated with the Spanish often had ulterior motives of their own.
 Some were simply poor and starving, and the Spanish offered food and shelter.
 Others sought protection from the Apaches and Comanches in the region.
 Plagues of smallpox and other European diseases periodically decimated the native population, making the Spanish expansion plan unworkable.

 By the 1790s, the Spanish military had taken over San Antonio de Valero.
 In 1803, a new group of soldiers and their families moved onto the site.
 Their Spanish name translates as the Second Flying Company of San Carlos de Parras.
 “Flying companies” were those that were trained to fight on horseback.
 They had previously been based in a town called Alamo de Parras.
 Alamo is the Spanish word for cottonwood trees, which are common in the region.
 The soldiers were informally known as the “Alamo Company,” and the name was later extended to the site itself.